tc39/proposal-signals/README.md

 1. Restore `computing` to `c` (even if `cb` threw an exception).
 1. Return the return value of `cb` (rethrowing any exception).

-Note: untrack doesn't get you out of the `notifying` state, which is maintained strictly.
+Note: untrack doesn't get you out of the `frozen` state, which is maintained strictly.

 ### Common algorithms